Follow these motivational mantras to change your life

 6. Attitude: ever heard the phrase “it’s not what you said, it’s how you said it” That’s attitude.
 You say something in a million different ways.
 Positive energy and attitude is addictive and attractive.
 Negative attitude and energy is NOT.
 Complaining you have too much work or that your coworker is annoying doesn’t do anything to change the situation.
 Do that enough times and you’ll be dubbed the negative nelly at work.
 And guess what?
 Negative nellies get laid off during the first round and negative nellies don’t get promotions.

 8. Being Coachable: you didn’t come into the job knowing everything but you need to be willing to learn.
-When the company introduces new policy and program, you need to be able to learn.
+When the company introduces new policy and program, you need to be able to adapt.
 Your attitude plays a role too.
 Sometimes I find myself making excuses for myself why I can’t meet a certain goal.
 “It’s too this or too that.”
 When really my manager is trying to teach it to me and I’m my negativity is dismissing it.
 Being able to grow and learn will play a huge role in your success.
+Positive thinking is a must if you want to change your life!

-9. Doing Extra: My secretary has an attitude of mine vs yours, when it comes to work ethic.
+9. Doing Extra: My secretary has an attitude of “mine vs yours” when it comes to work ethic.
 She really feels like any task that is new, is a task being pushed on to her.
 “Why can’t X do this work, she’s been doing this all this time.”
 But taking extra work allows you to learn skills you wouldn’t be able to do in otherwise.
-It could be transferable to other jobs and can even make you irreplaceable at your job.
-I’m not the best, but am capable of doing everyone’s job and even training others about the job.
+It could be transferable to other jobs and can even make you irreplaceable.
+I’m not the best, but am capable of doing everyone’s job and even training others.
 That alone gives me more value.
 Maybe I stay late some nights, but I don’t worry too much about being put on the chopping block.
+If you want to be recognized as a hard working employee, doing extra can really make you stand out, change your life and reach your goals.

-I’ve learned a lot but these 10 lines stick with me and have helped me grow.
+I’ve learned a lot but these inspirational thoughts and these motivational mantra in 10 lines stick with me and have helped me grow.
 Build a strong foundation for work and the building won’t fall when storms and wind arrive.